 Drop in and join the Fray.
 This stitchery club is for experienced and novice alike.
-Whether you knit, crochet, cross-stitch, or work another needle craft, come to learn and share.
+Whether you knit, crochet, cross-stitch, or work another needle craft, come share.
 Bring your own supplies and projects.
-Experienced members have offered to share their craft with beginners.
 For ages 10 & up.
 Drop in, no registration or ticket required.

 Tackle a suggested challenge with the library’s LEGO bricks.
 Select either 5:30PM or 6:30 PM session only.
 For ages 5-12.
 Children attend on their own.
 If child is under 10, parents/caregivers must remain in the library.